The Goddess Girls: Pandora the Curious

 One of the few mortals at Mount Olympus Academy, Pandora is famous for her curiosity, which is aroused when a Titan god boy named Epimetheus brings a mysterious box to school.
 He is the nephew of an MOA teacher in whose class Pandora once opened another box that sent a few weather disasters down to Earth.
 Still, Pandora cannot resist taking a look inside this new box when it unexpectedly lands in her lap.

 Pheme the Gossip

-Pheme prides herself on knowing all the gossip at MOA.
-But when she is caught snooping, she is challenged to go a whole day without gossiping—and is put under a unique spell to make sure she doesn't.
-But when a mysterious stowaway hints that he is about to do something that could threaten the safety of the entire world, Pheme has to find a way to warn Principal Zeus.
+Pheme prides herself on knowing all the gossip at MOA, but when she is caught snooping, she is challenged to go a whole day without gossiping and is put under a unique spell to make sure she doesn't.
+When a mysterious stowaway hints that he is about to do something that could threaten the safety of the entire world, Pheme has to find a way to warn Principal Zeus.